November Is Adoption Awareness Month: What Should You Know?

 There are many ways to manage this relationship.
 The adoption agency can facilitate contact, or the parents can communicate directly.
 Regardless, the special moments of the child's life can be shared with the adoptive family and the birth mother.
 It creates space for a vaster support system for the child.

-Browse this article if you're interested in the beautiful ways fostering children can change your life.
+Please read this article to see how fostering children can change your life.

 What if I'm Unable to Adopt or Foster to Adopt?

-Perhaps you're not yet ready to adopt or want to take more of a supporting role.
+Perhaps you're not yet ready to adopt, or you want to take a more supportive role.
 Well, your help is invaluable too.

 You can mentor a child aging out of foster care or reach out to others who need support, such as parents in the process of adopting.